 The problem with marketing though is that all your competitors are marketing their stores too.
 If you want to stand out, you’ll not only have to cover the main ways to promote your store, but also find creative ways to cut through the noise.

-So to help you with marketing your store, here are 107 ways to promote your Shopify store.
+So to help you with marketing your store, here are 107 ideas of how to promote your Shopify store.
 Not all of these are going to be relevant for your store, obviously.
-The idea here is to give you some ideas for you to build upon.
+The idea here is to give you some ideas and inspiration for you to build upon.

 1) Instagram Influencers

 Using Instagram influencers to promote products has become extremely popular over the past few years.
 This is because if you get the right influencer to promote your product, Instagram can be a very lucrative channel.
 So if you’re selling an Insta-worthy product, start reaching out to influencers.

 Now that virtually every brand has a social media present, one way to stand out from the crowd and drive engagement is to run contests such as giveaways across your social channels.